 - 1. Minimal Verification At minimum, applicants seeking Medical Assistance shall provide all of the following: - a.
-Social Security Number: Each individual requesting assistance on the application shall provide a Social Security Number, or each shall submit proof of an application to obtain a Social Security Number.
-Members of religious groups whose faith will not permit them to obtain Social Security Numbers shall be exempt from providing a Social Security Number. - b.
+Social Security Number: Each individual requesting assistance on the application shall provide a Social Security Number (SSN), or each shall submit proof of an application to obtain an SSN, unless they qualify for an exception listed in 8.100.3.1.1.b.
+Individuals who qualify for an exception must not be required to provide an SSN. - b.
 Verification of citizenship and identity as outlined in section 8.100.3.H under Citizenship and Identity Documentation Requirements. - c.
 Earned Income: Income shall be self-attested by an applicant and verified through an electronic data source.
 Individuals who provide self-attestation of income must also provide a Social Security Number for wage verification purposes.